golang/website/_content/blog/type-inference.md

 As long as we find potential type arguments, we're happy, exactly because type inference is still followed by type instantiation and function invocation.
 If inference finds a type argument where it shouldn't, it'll be caught later.

-So when we match for assignability, we ignore
+Thus, when matching for assignability, we make the following adjustments to the unfication algorithm:

-- named (defined) types if they match against type literals;
+- When a named (defined) type is matched against a type literal, their underlying types are compared instead.
-instead we compare the underlying types
-- channel directions
+- When comparing channel types, channel directions are ignored.

-- when matching against an interface, we accept any type that has all methods of the interface if corresponding signatures match
+Furthermore, the assignment direction is ignored: `X :≡ Y` is treated like `Y :≡ X`.

-These simplifications apply only at the top level of a type structure: for instance, per Go's [assignability rules](https://go.dev/ref/spec#Assignability), a named map type may be assigned to an unnamed map type, but the key and element types must still be identical.
+These adjustments apply only at the top level of a type structure: for instance, per Go's [assignability rules](https://go.dev/ref/spec#Assignability), a named map type may be assigned to an unnamed map type, but the key and element types must still be identical.
-With this information in hand, unification for assignability becomes a (minor) variation of unification for type identity.
+With these changes, unification for assignability becomes a (minor) variation of unification for type identity.
-A simple example will make this clear:
+The following example illustrates this.

-Let's assume we are passing a value of our earlier `List` type to a function parameter of type `[]E` where `E` is a bound type parameter (i.e., `E` is declared by the generic function that is being called).
+Let's assume we are passing a value of our earlier `List` type (defined as `type List []int`) to a function parameter of type `[]E` where `E` is a bound type parameter (i.e., `E` is declared by the generic function that is being called).
 This leads to the type equation `[]E :≡ List`.
 Attempting to unify these two types requires comparing `[]E` with `List` These two types are not identical, and without any changes to how unification works, it will fail.
 But because we are unifying for assignability, this initial match doesn't need to be exact.
 There's no harm in continuing with the underlying type of the named type `List`: in the worst case we may infer an incorrect type argument, but that will lead to an error